Food Addiction and Other Causes of Abnormally High Hunger

 Another part of the controversy is the word addiction itself and how, for some people, the word addiction still means a vice or a moral failing.
 To be clear, that’s the old definition of addiction—decades old.
 For at least a couple of generations, society has viewed addiction not as a moral failing but as a health condition that can potentially affect anyone, regardless of their morality or willpower.
 Importantly, people with smaller body sizes can also have food addiction, so it’s truly not about body weight or size.

 Okay.
-If some of this has resonated with you… For example, If you or someone you know has been experiencing life-disrupting, out-of-control food cravings, then what is the next best step?
+If some of this has resonated with you, for example, if you or someone you know has been experiencing life-disrupting, out-of-control food cravings, then what is the next best step?

 Step one is to try to get a diagnosis.
 Ideally, that would involve a sympathetic clinician who can apply the Yale Food Addiction Scale.
 Assessment can also be accessed by participating in one of the support groups listed in my book and on Dr. Jen Unwin’s resource page at forkintheroad.co.uk.
 After that, you’ll need to line up support, whether that’s from a clinician or a support group, or both.
 Every expert I’ve spoken with agrees that recovering from food addiction is not something a person can go alone.